clauswilke/dataviz/docs/color_basics.md

 <p class="caption">(\#fig:qualitative-scales)(ref:qualitative-scales)</p>
 </div>

 As an example of how we use qualitative color scales, consider Figure \@ref(fig:popgrowth-US).
-It shows the percent population growth from 2000 to 2010 in US states.
+It shows the percent population growth from 2000 to 2010 in U.S. states.
 I have arranged the states in order of their population growth, and I have colored them by geographic region.
 This coloring highlights that states in the same regions have experienced similar population growth.
 In particular, states in the West and the South have seen the largest population increases whereas states in the Midwest and the Northeast have grown much less.

-(ref:popgrowth-US) Population growth in the US from 2000 to 2010.
+(ref:popgrowth-US) Population growth in the U.S. from 2000 to 2010.
 States in the West and South have seen the largest increases, whereas states in the Midwest and Northeast have seen much smaller increases or even, in the case of Michigan, a decrease.

 <div class="figure" style="text-align: center">
 <img src="color_basics_files/figure-html/popgrowth-US-1.png" alt="(ref:popgrowth-US)" width="624" />